EOEPCA/deployment-guide/docs/building-blocks/overview.md

 # Building Blocks

 This section provides instructions on how to deploy the various Building Blocks (BBs) that make up the EOEPCA+ ecosystem.
-Each Building Block is a modular component designed to perform specific functions within the platform, and each is deployed the same scripted way - see [How Deployment Works](../index.md#how-deployment-works) if you haven't deployed a Building Block before.
+Each is deployed the same scripted way - see [How Deployment Works](../index.md#how-deployment-works) if you haven't deployed a Building Block before.

 ## Building Blocks Overview